 The Nicaraguan economy remains stable and economic growth has been constant.
-Foreign direct investment and trade have shown improvement in recent years with GDP in 2015 reaching \$12.6 billion, with a real GDP growth of 4.9 percent.
-Per capita income is approximately \$2,027 and price inflation decreased from 6.5 percent in 2014 to 3.05 percent in 2015 due to lower food and international oil prices.
-The Nicaraguan Central Bank forecasts a GDP growth of 4.5 percent for both 2016 and 2017.
+The GDP in 2016 was \$13.2 billion with a real GDP growth of 4.7 percent.
+Per capita income is approximately \$2,090 and price inflation remained stable (3.05 percent) due to the favorable climatic conditions that guarantee a good harvest year in 2016 and the low inflation rates in the international markets that kept commodity prices from rising.

+The Nicaraguan Central Bank forecasts a GDP growth of 5 percent for 2017.
 The Nicaraguan economy's principal sector is agriculture.
 It accounts for about 15 percent of the GDP and almost three-fourths of Nicaragua's exports.
 However, locally produced food is not sufficient to supply local demand, especially the growing demand of processed foods.
 Most families in rural areas depend on subsistence farming and agricultural activities while families in the urban areas base their diets on imported processed foods.

-Nicaragua's population reached 6.3 million in 2015.
-Fifty-one percent of the population is female and 49 percent is male.
-It is a country of young people; approximately 76 percent of the population is less than 39 years old.
-The Nicaraguan population grows at an annual rate of 1.22 percent and life expectancy for Nicaraguans is near 75 years.
-As a workforce, Nicaragua's population is characterized as predominantly young.
-It is a young market that offers opportunities for consumer-oriented and intermediate products.
-This is mainly because the industrial sector is not developed and does not satisfy domestic demand.
+Nicaragua's population reached 6.3 million in 2016.
+It is a country of young people; approximately 76 percent of the population is less than 39 years old that offers opportunities for consumer-oriented and intermediate products.
+This is mainly due to an undeveloped industry sector that does not satisfy domestic demand.
 Consumer-oriented products are attractive to the young and rising middle class segment.
-Consumption of processed foods, like sweetened-flavored soft drinks, processed sweets, and snacks have grown in urban areas.
-This is related to consumer habits.
-The Nicaraguan diet is high on carbohydrates but low on proteins, vegetables, and fruits.
+Consumption of processed foods such as sweetened-flavored soft drinks, processed sweets, and snacks have grown in urban areas.
+This growth is related to consumer habits as the Nicaraguan diet is high on carbohydrates but low on proteins, vegetables, and fruits.
 More than 65 percent of the local population's daily calories are derived from carbohydrates.

 Unequal distribution of wealth and disparity of household consumption levels are significant in Nicaragua.
 The 80-20 rule very much applies to describe the Nicaraguan market.
 Twenty percent of the population or fewer owns 80 percent of the nation's wealth and 80 percent of the population barely owns 20 percent of the wealth.
 This results in limited purchasing power for most consumers.
-According to the International Fund for Agricultural Development (IFAD) and the International Foundation for Economic Challenges Globally (FIDEG Nicaragua), approximately 40-42 percent of the Nicaraguan population lives in poverty with 15 percent living in extreme poverty.
+According to the International Fund for Agricultural Development (IFAD) and the International Foundation for Economic Challenges Globally (FIDEG Nicaragua), approximately 40 percent of the Nicaraguan population lives in poverty with 15 percent living in extreme poverty.
 Among the rural population, the overall poverty rate is 63 percent with 27 percent living in extreme poverty.